Magellan Magellan

 Entertainment

 There are a variety of activities planned for exchange students in conjunction with the introduction program offered upon arrival.
-The Student Council plans many activities and social arrangements for students throughout the semester.
+The IBA Student Life plans many activities and social arrangements for students throughout the semester.
 There are also numerous opportunities for socializing within Kolding since there is a relatively large number of students within the city.
 Numerous cafes, galleries, museums, and discotheques are also available.

 Shopping